carpentries/instructor-training/11-carpentries.md

 > ## History Lesson
 >
-> For a more extended history of Software Carpentry, see:
+> For an extended history of Software Carpentry, see:
+>
 > * [the Software Carpentry website](http://software-carpentry.org/scf/history/)
 > * [this "Lessons Learned" paper](http://f1000research.com/articles/3-62/v1)
+{: .callout}

 In 2013, members of the Software Carpentry community identified a need in the research community for training that was a) aimed at computational novices and